Page Last Updated

 Please allow five business days for compliance to be fully processed after submitting your vaccine record.
-If five days have elapsed and you believe there is an error in your record, please contact HUHS at firstname.lastname@example.org, or call the HUHS COVID Resource Connector at (617) 496-3100.
+If five days have elapsed and you believe there is an error in your record, please contact HUHS at firstname.lastname@example.org.

 Q: Do I tell my manager that I am vaccinated?
 Or that I am not vaccinated?

 You are not required to tell your manager your vaccination status.
-However, HUHS requests that you ubmit a copy of your vaccination card to the HUHS vaccination portal by following the detailed instructions on the University’s Verify your Vaccine webpage.
+However, HUHS requests that you submit a copy of your vaccination card to the HUHS vaccination portal by following the detailed instructions on the University’s Verify your Vaccine webpage.
 HUHS keeps this information secure and confidential.
-Sharing that you have been vaccinated will help the University understand the level of protection in our community to make decisions about future policies and protocols.
+Submitting your vaccination record will help the University understand the level of protection in our community to make decisions about future policies and protocols.
 For the most up to date guidance vaccine status questions, please visit the Harvard HR FAQs on returning to campus.

 Q: Do I have to wear a mask at work?

 Yes.
 All FAS staff members must wear a mask indoors while at work, as required by current Harvard policies.
+FAS is providing face masks for our community - ask your Department Administrator where these are located in your building.
 When on campus, masks must be worn indoors when in public and in the presence of others, even if physically distanced, and when in common spaces at Harvard.
 Additional protective measures may be required in some work environments.
 FAS provides masks to be worn at while work.
 For more details, see the FAS Face covering policy.

 As of May 29, 2021, fully vaccinated persons are no longer required to use masks outdoors, regardless of distancing.
 For unvaccinated persons, outdoor use of masks is only required if they cannot maintain distance from others.
 Harvard will continue to require masks indoors, regardless of vaccination status, until we can determine the level of COVID vaccination across our community.
-With confirmation of high vaccination levels, we expect to issue revised indoor mask-wearing policies.
 Meanwhile, all community members should carry a mask when coming to campus in the event it becomes necessary to wear it.
 Individuals may also choose to wear masks in settings where masks are not required.

 Q: Who should be tested, and at what frequency?
 Will I be required to test?

+All Harvard affiliates with any on-campus presence are required to test at their assigned cadence.
 Keep Harvard Healthy has published information around testing, which is determined in part by state and local guidelines.
-All community members, including those fully vaccinated are expected to follow our testing cadences.
-You should plan to test when you come back to campus.
-Testing cadences are determined by the amount of time spent on campus and will be communicated prior to returning to campus.
-The university will be providing test kits for those who will be on campus for more than 4 hrs/week.
+You should plan to test when you come back to campus and you can check your individual testing cadence in Crimson Clear.
 Visit the Harvard University Health Services Viral Testing page for more details, or watch an overview on how to self-administer a test.